 Premix mixes shorter fibers into the fluid concrete mixture which is then poured into molds or sprayed.
 Spray guns for premix don’t need a fiber chopper, but they can still be very costly.
 Premix also tends to possess less strength than spray-up since the fibers and shorter and placed more randomly throughout the mix.

-- GFRC was first created in the 1940s in Russia, but it wasn’t until the 1970’s that the current form came into widespread use.
+- GFRC was first created in the 1940s in Russia.
+It wasn’t until the 1970’s that the current form came into widespread use for building façades.

 - GFRC tends to run about $2.50-$3.00 per square foot for ¾” thick material.
 The cost increases to about $3.50-$3.75 per square foot for 1” thick material when accounting for the prices of sand, cement, admixtures, fibers and polymer.

-- Just like regular concrete, GFRC can accommodate a variety of artistic embellishments including acid staining, dying, integral pigmentation, decorative aggregates, veining and more.
-It can also be etched, polished, sandblasted and stenciled.
-If you can imagine it, you can do it, making GFRC a great option for creating concrete countertops and especially three-dimensional concrete elements.
+Just like regular concrete, GFRC can accommodate a variety of artistic embellishments.
+Examples of this are acid staining, dying, integral pigmentation, decorative aggregates, veining and more.
+You also etch, polish, sandblast and stencil it.